mnn2006/gitFund/readme.txt

 Orest is a very nice guy

-Orest is a vf very nice guy
+Orest is a vf very nice guydfg